VysePresident/MafiaBot2/README.md

 -(Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

 # IN-TESTING-PHASE:
-1) Features, changes, need testing when bot is free:
+1) Features, changes, bug-fixes that need testing when bot is free:

-[implemented] - Post a votecount in game chat every 10 votes
+# COMPLETED:

 [implemented] - Allow changes to day length when day is active *(needs more testing, likely will need to make a 2nd day_length int that gets reverted after a day)*

 [implemented] - Allow player swaps mid-game

 GEO (June 26 2023) Listed:

+[implemented] Clean up roles (Alive, Dead, Spec, Spoiled) after game ends.
+Should be its own function, which is called when %endgame is called.

 [implemented] - Moderator should be able to change the vote-count thread.